ned14/nedmalloc/Readme.txt

 Ullrich Heinemann for reporting this.
  * { 1096 } Fixed lots of level 4 warnings on MSVC.
 Thanks to Anteru for
 suggesting this.
+ * { 1098 } Improved non-nedmalloc block detection to 6.25% probability
+of being wrong.
+Thanks to Advanced Research Associates for sponsoring this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to